pranjalpatil22/pranjalpatil22/README.md

 ## 💫 About Me

 🎓 B.Tech Computer Engineering student at CHARUSAT UNIVERSTIY (CGPA: 9.22/10)
-🧠 Actively exploring Machine Learning and Data Structures & Algorithms
+🧠 Actively exploring Data Science, Machine Learning and Data Structures & Algorithms
 🚀 Currently building a Placement Cell Management System to streamline campus recruitment
 🌱 I’m driven by the desire to learn, innovate, and grow every day.